 pacman -S linux linux-headers linux-lts linux-lts-headers

-– linux and lts kernel.
+– latest and lts kernel.

-pacman -S linux-firmware
+pacman -S linux-firmware amd-ucode

 GPU Driver